Ina Feleo

 Catalina Guillen Feleo-Gervasutti (born December 29, 1985), better known as Ina Feleo, is a Filipino actress, figure skater, dancer, and writer.
-She rose to fame for playing the main antagonist role as Odessa in romantic-horror-drama on GMA Network, Hanggang Makita Kang Muli.
+She rose to fame for playing the main antagonist role as Odessa in the series on GMA Network, Hanggang Makita Kang Muli.

 Biography

 Catalina Guillen Feleo was born on December 29, 1985, the younger of two daughters of actor Johnny Delgado and director Laurice Guillen after her older sister, Ana.
 Between the ages of 9 and 16, Feleo trained as a figure skater, originally in the Philippines, but then in USA due to the lack of facilities in the former.

 Between 2003 and 2008, she was a member of the Bayanihan Dance Company, touring different countries.

 She graduated from Ateneo de Manila University with a degree in creative writing.

 Feleo then moved into films, starting as a dancer, but moving on to speaking roles.
 By 2007, she had received a "Best Performance of an actress" award at Cinemalaya for her portrayal in the film Endo In 2019, Feleo got engaged to her long-term boyfriend and was married on December 1, 2020.